EpistasisLab/Aliro/docs/guides/developerGuide.md

 2. Set up your local Aliro configuration file.
 From the Aliro directory, copy `config\ai.env-template` to `config\ai.env`.

+3. Ensure that the `.env` file contains the correct value for the **ARCH** variable.
+This variable needs to be set based on your development system, either to **x64** or **arm64**.

-3. Build the development service images by running `docker-compose build` from the Aliro directory.
+4. Build the development service images by running `docker-compose build` from the Aliro directory.
 It will take several minutes for the images to be built the first time this is run.

 ### Starting and Stopping ###
 To start Aliro, from the Aliro directory run the command `docker-compose up`.
 To stop Aliro, kill the process with `ctrl+c` and wait for the process to exit.